wifinigel/wiperf/docs/README_Config.ini.md

 ### data host

 This is the hostname or IP address of the Splunk platform where test result data is sent to.
-If the hostname is used, it must be resolvable by the WANPi
+If the hostname of the Splunk server is used, it must be resolvable by the WLANPi

 Default setting (none):
 ```